TerminologyHub/open-termhub/doc/TUTORIAL2.md

-# Step-by-step instructions with sandbox data
+# Step-by-step instructions with TermHub data
-Instructions on using data local to this project to get Open Termhub up and running within 5 minutes.
+Instructions on using data from a TermHub project to Open Termhub up and running within 5 minutes.

 [Tutorial Training Video](https://youtu.be/Vto42DIMw2U)